-Located on a farm in southern Virginia, you’ll find this newly constructed home, owned by Chris and Darcey Johnson.
-In 2020, they worked with Steve Vatter of Legacy Home Plans and Shon Roberts of SDR Construction to design and build the coastal-inspired farmhouse that they share with their two Australian Shepherds, Finn and Lucy.
+Located on a farm in Virginia, you’ll find this newly constructed home, owned by Chris and Darcey Johnson.
+In 2020, they worked with Steve Vatter of Legacy Home Plans and Shon Roberts of SDR Construction to design and build the coastal-inspired farmhouse that they share with their two Australian Shepherds.

 Beginning on the front porch, the home makes a great visual impact with a vaulted ceiling that continues in through the great room and provides lots of natural light from large gable windows.
 Cable railings provide safety on the porch without compromising the view, and Trex decking provides a low-maintenance surface.

 The home was decorated by Darcey, using a neutral color palate.
 She thoughtfully used a variety of materials and textures throughout the home to create an open and light-filled space that is warm and inviting.